 If you need to use one of our services you should contact the Unit.
 The telephone number for our enquiries desk is (021) 650 2818.
 Other telephone numbers are listed on our staff page.
 If you are a student or a staff member who does not control a budget, it may be a good idea to discuss your needs with your supervisor before approaching the Unit.
 At your first meeting with a member of the Unit's staff a plan which meets your immediate needs will be formulated and you will need to register with the Unitby completing the form on our equipment booking page.

 Learning the instruments

-If you know how to use the preparation instruments you may, of course, prepare your own specimens.
-The Unit does however offer a SEM sample preparation service which includes critical point drying, mounting and sputter coating.
+If you know how to use the preparation equipment you may, of course, prepare your own specimens.
+The Unit does however offer a SEM sample preparation service which includes critical point drying, mounting and coating.
 We encourage users to prepare their own TEM samples, under supervision of either Mohamed Jaffer or Nasheeta Hanief.

 Recording Usage and Consumables

 When you have finished your session in the Unit you must record the actual time you spent using an instrument in the appropriate log book even if you are not being charged for the session.
 The logbook is used for billing purposes and for drawing up usage statistics.
 The statistics are used to justify the purchase of new instruments and the money raised from the usage fees is for the maintenance of the instruments.
 Without this money the Unit cannot keep the instruments in first class condition.
 All consumables must be paid for, this includes everything you use except those things that are taken for granted in the prep lab (e.g. distilled water, gloves, paper towels).
 There are no exceptions when it comes to paying for consumables.
 The invoice will be sent to your supervisor or finance officer at the end of each month and the account entity under which you operate will automatically be debited.

 When you have finished your session

 Please tidy up, fill in the appropriate log book, and inform a Unit staff member that you are leaving.